mkrzesinski/HomeAssignmentKrzesinski/README.md

 ### 3. How to run <a id="howtorun"></a>

 **Note: Secrets needed to execute tests are not kept in the repository.
-They are provided by Github.<br>
-Below link may work only for repository owner.
+They are provided by Github under below link, but it may work only for repository owner.<br>
 To reach secrets please email me directly with `maciej.krzesinski@gmail.com`**